warmachine028/Better-Calculator/README.md

 - The pandemic was very booring and monotonic so I thought of making something which is necessary and fulfils the following criterias :-

   1. Useful
   2. Easy to use
   3. Minimalistic UX design
   4. Uses some GUI framework

-- The calculators already available online had the following shortcommings according to my study on calculator applications :-

-  1. Complex to use

-  2. Had a very basic design

-  3. Had no themes

-  4. Had no special features

-  5. Had no have Scientific mode

-  6. Was not so user friendly

 - Also those days I could'nt find an appropriate calculator application online which suited my choice and designs.